msgpo/issue-prioritizer/README.md

           default_label: priority:normal
 ```

+It will reorder cards in your project.
+Notes (that are not converted to issues) will be put at the top of the column.

 ## Develop

 After checking out a copy of the repository locally, you run `yarn` or `npm install .` to install dependencies.